jpmckeown/pitch-sorted/diary-notes.md

 + piper trail sheep nearby, not attached unlike hat

 21 July
++ angle of graphic separate from facing
++ face should mostly stay upright unaffected by movement
-+ spin face, also wobble
++ spin face, also wobble oscillate
++ sleeping sheep lies on it side, eyes closed
++ put ID label inside circle/sheep
 + fence around a protected tree (made png)
 + happy music until first sort, then ominous
 + at end of game (Quit cutscene) all sheep escape from pens, turn white, and happy music plays